Most employers are obliged to have an occupational pension scheme for their employees.

 Mandatory occupational pensions (OTP) schemes must include old-age pensions and exemption from payment of contributions/premiums in the event of disablement.
 The enterprise can voluntarily include other benefits in the pension scheme, for example disability pension and surviving spouse's pension.

-A defined-contribution scheme means that the employer's expenses relating to the pension scheme is fixed, while the pension benefit depends on the amount paid in and the return on the contributions.
+A defined-contribution scheme means that the employer's expenses relating to the pension scheme is fixed, while the pension benefit depends partly on the amount paid in and the return on the contributions.
 In defined-contribution schemes, a minimum of two per cent of the pay must be deposited in a pension fund, but the enterprise can choose a better scheme and employees can contribute by saving for themselves within certain limits.

 The type of occupational pension scheme chosen by an enterprise can have considerable consequences for individual employees.
 Insurance companies, banks and securities firms all provide solutions that meet the OTP requirements.